Restore Justice in America: Exonerate LaRouche

-Although the drive to silence LaRouche goes as far back to at least 1973, the effort was escalated in 1982 as LaRouche’s activities and policy initiatives began to seriously threaten those of Henry A. Kissinger.
+The drive to silence LaRouche was escalated in 1982 as LaRouche’s activities and policy initiatives began to seriously threaten those of Henry A. Kissinger.
 Accordingly, Kissinger sent a letter directly to FBI Director William Webster (below) demanding action be taken against LaRouche.
 Perhaps most horrifying, however, was the precedent that the LaRouche case set in establishing a coordinated effort of private bankers, private organizations, and major news media outlets in collusion with government law enforcement and intelligence agencies, all in a concerted effort to eliminate a political opponent.

 Kissinger’s now-notorious “Dear Bill” letter to FBI Director [William] Webster demanding action be taken against LaRouche.